 Read on to learn about ingrown toenails, what causes them and when you should seek medical attention.

 Estimates show that 18% of US adults have experienced an ingrown toenail at some point.
-Ingrown toenails are common, and they usually get better by themselves with rest and care.
+They are common and usually get better by themselves with rest and care.
 In some cases, however, your ingrown toenail may indicate the presence of an infection.

 In the first few days after developing an ingrown toenail, your symptoms are likely minimal.
 You may feel discomfort when you move the nail or when the nail gets squeezed inside your shoe.